Mdhvince/UAV-Autonomous-control/README.md

 ## 3D UAV simulation and autonomous control for path tracking
 ![coverage](docs/coverage.svg)

-The whole project (dynamics, controller, planner, config) uses the aerospace NED convention, as on real flight controllers (PX4/ArduPilot): world x forward, y right, z DOWN - an altitude of h meters is z = -h.
-The 3D views reverse the y and z display axes (a proper rotation, not a mirror) so altitude reads upward on screen while the plotted coordinates and the rendered attitude stay true to the NED state.
+The controller and planner use the aerospace NED convention, as on real flight controllers (PX4/ArduPilot): world x forward, y right, z DOWN - an altitude of h meters is z = -h.
+The MuJoCo adapter converts this state to its native ENU/FLU convention.

 - [x] Build a controller to follow a trajectory
 - [x] Follow hardcoded waypoints
 - [x] From hardcoded waypoints, generate an optimal trajectory (minimum snap)
-- [x] From hardcoded waypoints and hardcoded obstacles, generate an optimal trajectory (minimum snap + collision-free)
+- [x] Read the mission and physical obstacles from a MuJoCo scene
-- [x] Generate waypoints from a path planning algorithm (RRT*), given hardcoded obstacles and generate an optimal trajectory (minimum snap + collision-free)
+- [x] Fly a laboratory course through mandatory MuJoCo checkpoints with Minimum Snap
 - [ ] Localize the UAV using a Map
 - [ ] Localize the UAV and build a map (SLAM)
 - [ ] Handle dynamic obstacles